ritikmasand/React/Day5_React/hooks/notes.md

 - Because hooks are functions , every hook has to be imported , if we have to use it .
 - to identify , most developers write the hook starting with `use`
 - this is not mandotary , but a general practice
-- Hooks are the abiliyy to re-render a component .
+- Hooks have the ability to re-render a component .

 - Example : react-timer-hook